Top 15 Places to Visit in Belarus

 This national park is situated in a valley that is referred to as the Belarus Amazon owing to the numerous swamps and forests found in the area.

-For visitors to these parts, the significant Belarus points of interest include photography safaris and presence of highly diverse wildlife.
+For visitors to these parts, the significant Belarus points of interest include photography safaris and the presence of highly diverse wildlife.
 This park is home to as many as 51 different species of mammals that include beavers, raccoons, elk, deer, and some even rarer animals such as mink and lynx.

 Those who travel to Belarus and are fond of bird watching will surely enjoy being here with over 250 bird species that migrate across to the Pripyat River basin.
 There is also the option of boating tours for the visitors who get to observe the aquatic life from up close while hunting and fishing trips are a certified way to explore the park to the maximum.